milletyann/CSC8607-WaveNetImplementation/README.md

 ## WaveNet

-Note: for now I didn't succeeded to make the model train hence it is at the moment unusable.
+Note: My computational resources are too limited for me to make sure this implementation will produce realistic results.